carVertical

 • Documents

-Take your time to find all these numbers and compare them to one another and to the one on the insurance certificate/vehicle registration.
+Take your time to gather all these numbers and compare them with each other, as well as with the ones on the insurance certificate and vehicle registration.
 If you’ve found different VINs, this may be a stolen car and not worth the price.

 In this case, you should inform the police as soon as possible!
 Even if a car is not stolen, tampering with a VIN code is considered fraud in most places.